barchart/marketdata-api-js/docs/content/quick_start.md

 A single-page HTML application allows users to enter symbols, subscribe to Level I data, unsubscribe from to Level I data, and observe data changes on screen.

-You can find the source code in the */example/browser* folder.
-The application is also hosted here:
+You can find the source code here:

+* /example/browser/example.html
+* /example/browser/js/startup.js

+The application is also hosted at:

 https://examples.aws.barchart.com/marketdata-api-js/example.html